Mount Chocorua

 Mount Chocorua (/ʃəˈkɔːrwə/) is a 3490 ft mountain in the White Mountains of New Hampshire, the easternmost peak of the Sandwich Range.
 Although the mountain is not outstanding for its elevation, it is very rugged and has excellent views of the surrounding lakes, mountains, and forests.
 Being at the end of the range, its bare summit can be seen from almost every direction and identified from many points throughout central New Hampshire and western Maine, and it has been the subject of numerous works of art.
 Many hiking trails ascend the mountain.
 Scenic Chocorua Lake lies directly to the south.

+Name

+Chocorua is probably an Algonquin word that means "Rocky Home of the Water Serpent".
+Primary sources from the 1760s record the name as "Coruway", with "Chokurua" appearing in maps from 1791.

+"Coruway" was a European corruption of the pre-Columbian corua, which was used to refer to a serpent that guards mountain springs.
+These serpents, which were believed to be messengers from the underworld, lived in crevices in high places.

+Choc comes from an Eastern Algonquin word for "heavily eroded rocks" (see Chic-Choc Mountains in Quebec, Canada).

+The mountain name combines choc and corua for "rocky home of the water serpent."

 Geography

 Mount Chocorua is in the town of Albany and is the easternmost peak of the Sandwich Range in New Hampshire's White Mountain National Forest.
 The Sandwich Range is located north of the Lakes Region and south of the Kancamagus Highway.
 The range extends about 30 mi east-west from Conway on the Saco River to Campton on the Pemigewasset.

 Chocorua's summit is a picturesque rocky cone, and the mountain is purported to be one of the most photographed in the world.
-The view from Chocorua Lake, which often casts a reflection of the mountaintop, was chosen to represent the White Mountain National Forest on a quarter issued by the U.S. Mint in 2013 as part of its America the Beautiful coin series.
+The view from Chocorua Lake, which often casts a reflection of the mountaintop, was chosen to represent the White Mountain National Forest on the New Hampshire quarter issued by the U.S. Mint in 2013 as part of its America the Beautiful coin series.

 The Chocorua Lake basin is protected by the Chocorua Lake Conservancy, previously the Chocorua Lake Association & Chocorua Lake Conservation Foundation.